 #7: Crowned Ice Queen

 All-around braids make us travel north.
-Inspired by traditional Icelandic hairstyles and icy landscapes, a crown braid will suit almost any kind of event or weather.
+Inspired by traditional Icelandic hairstyles and icy landscapes, the halo braid will suit almost any kind of event or weather.
 In the winter it won’t get between your scarf and you neck, in the summer it will keep you effortlessly cool.

 #8: Happy Hour Braid